TamMelPer/Review/README.md

 ## PROCESS REVIEWS

  At Makers, reviews are the most effective way to see if your processes are of a professional standard.
-They’re an hour long, giving you a great read on how you’re working.
+They are conducted by [CoGrammar](https://www.cogrammar.com/)

 This repository is a record of my reviews during my time at Makers.